What To Expect

 - Click on this link to download and print our patient registration forms.

 Please alert the office if you have a medical condition that may be of concern (i.e. diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are on any medication (i.e. heart medications, aspirin, anticoagulant therapy, etc.)

 Diagnostic Records & Treatment Planning

-The first appointment is approximately one hour long.
-During this appointment we will take diagnostic photographs, a cephlametric xray, a panoramic xray, an anterior/posterior xray, and a hand wrist xray.
+The first appointment is approximately a half-hour long.
+During this appointment we will take diagnostic photographs, a cephalometric x-ray, a panoramic x-ray, an anterior/posterior x-ray, and a hand wrist x-ray.
 Once these orthodontic records have been obtained, Dr. Nentwich will review them and determine a specific treatment plan for your orthodontic needs.
-We then proceed to the conference area for a consult with Dr. Nentwich.
-He will review all records and provide a course of treatment for either yourself or your family member.
+We will then proceed with a Virtual Consultation via Zoom with Dr. Nentwich, where he will review all records taken at the first appointment and provide a course of treatment for either yourself or your family member.

 Orthodontic visits are an important part of orthodontic treatment.
 Generally, we will want to see you every 4 to 8 weeks to check your progress and make adjustments to your braces.
 During this time, you will need to keep appointments, follow instructions, eat nutritiously and practice good oral hygiene.
 Also continue to visit your dentist regularly.

 Once your braces are removed, retainers are utilized to hold your teeth in their new positions until your bone, gums and muscles adapt to the new teeth positions.
 The retention period is an important part of your overall treatment and should not be neglected!